...

 In the example above, a toothbrush brand called SURI reminds the recipient about their sale.
 The offer is about to expire, so they want the recipient to feel like they are missing out on something great by not taking advantage of it.
 They do so by using phrases like last opportunity and don’t miss out, both of which effectively create a sense of urgency.

-Use a strong and clear call-to-action
+Use a strong and clear call to action

 A personalized message from Spotify with a personalized selection of playlists and a tagline that reads “Playlists for you.”